JorgeLlorente/video_gaming_industry_analysis/README.md

 As explained at the beginning, I analyze these data from two different perspectives:

-- The Jupyter Notebook: **"Overview_Analysis"**, which contains a general analyisis of the video games industry.
+- The Jupyter Notebook: **"overview_analysis"**, which contains a general analyisis of the video games industry.

 - The Jupyter Notebook: **"one_game_analysis"**, which compares a single video game with its peers.